Students are instrumental in planning the voluntary weekly chapel worship services.

 Ministry assistants help students get involved in campus ministries and activities.
 Assistants are chosen in the fall via an application and interview process.

-With students from 27 different denominations, 23 states and six countries, our campus is very diverse, Shaped by Mennonite values of respect, peacemaking and service, we believe there is great value when people of different backgrounds come together to create one community.
+With students from 28 different denominations, 22 states and 14 countries, our campus is very diverse, Shaped by Mennonite values of respect, peacemaking and service, we believe there is great value when people of different backgrounds come together to create one community.

 We seek to shape our worship and ministries in ways that are welcoming and meaningful to all students, regardless of their background.